The advantages of using reactive inks in digital textile printing

 Why are reactive inks suitable for digital textile printing?

-On top of that, reactive inks are very suitable for printing on natural fibers like cotton, which is the most used type of fabric in the textile printing industry.
+On top of that, reactive inks are very suitable for printing on natural fibers like cotton, which is a common used fabric type.
 For digital textile printers, it is therefore highly necessary to have a type of ink available that enables them to create high-quality prints with high wash fastnesses.
 Digital reactive inks provide them with that opportunity.

 The main difference between reactive inks for digital and reactive printing paste for conventional printing lies in the way the chemicals that need to bind the color to the fabric are applied to the fabric.
 In conventional printing, those chemicals are part of the printing paste where also the color is in.
 But as these chemicals are a rather thick substance with large molecules, they cannot be sprayed with an inkjet nozzle that is needed to achieve enough resolution and detail.
 So the chemicals are applied in a separate process before printing, called pretreating.